oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 1. Algorithms
 1. Compute
 1. Storage
-1. Verification of compute
+1. Verification (data, compute results or both)
-1. Combination of some of the above
+1. Combination of some of the above (bundles)

 ## Service Agreements

-For providing and consuming the services defined above, a service agreement should define the following elements,
+For providing and consuming the services listed above, a service agreement should define the following elements,

 1. Service provider(s) and consumer - The agreement should identify the involved parties in the service delivery.
 1. Scope of delivery - The service agreement should clearly define what services are to be provided.